emsejournal/openscience/registered-reports.md

 * (MSR 2020) Phase 1: Introduction, Methods (including proposed analyses), and Pilot Data (where applicable).
 In Principle Acceptance.
 * (EMSE) Phase 2: full study, after data collection and analysis.
 Results may be negative!

 Publication happens if protocol adhered to.
 Additional exploratory analyses may be conducted, if they are justified.
 Any deviation from the protocol must be justified and logged in detail to ensure replicability.
-EMSE J. Editors reserve the right to tighten eligibility criteria if necessary.
+Depending on the number of accepted papers it will be decided if the papers will be published in one EMSE issue or split over several.

 ## Phase 1 Criteria
+* Work is in scope for the MSR conference.
 * Importance of the research question(s).
 * Logic, rationale, and plausibility of the proposed hypotheses.
 * Soundness and feasibility of the methodology and analysis pipeline (including statistical power analysis where appropriate).